Starchasers/OCGlasses/README.md

 [commons0815 (includes renderToolkit)](https://github.com/ben-mkiv/commons0815)

-lib has to be placed in libs/commons0815 path to get shaded into the mod file
+lib .jar and -dev.jar have to be placed in libs path to get shaded into the mod file